maayane/PhotoFit/README.md

 >>> PhotoFit.plot_T_and_R_in_time(Best)
 ```

-If you want to compare the evolution of R and T to the one of an other object, set the path to the file to be compared in the `params.py` file and run
+If you want to compare the temperature and radius to those of another object, just tell `PhotoFit` where to look for this additional data (buy setting the  `data_compare` pparameter in `params.py`) and run

 ```python
 >>> PhotoFit.plot_T_and_R_in_time(Best,compare=True,label_comparision='PTF 13dqy')